SBRG/MASSpy/.github/CONTRIBUTING.rst

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

-However, masspy is still currently under development and testing.
+Currently masspy is still under development and testing.
 We apologize for the inconvenience and provide further details on this page in a future update.